MicrosoftDocs/azure-dev-docs/articles/java/identity/secure-java-apps-with-identity-platform-overview.md

 Each platform has guidance on the following tasks:

-- Sign your users in with **Entra ID** and learn to work with **ID Tokens**.
+- Sign your users in with Microsoft Entra ID and learn to work with ID tokens.
-- Sign your customers in with **Azure AD B2C**.
-Learn to integrate with **external social identity providers**.
-Learn how to use **user-flows** and **custom policies**.
+- Sign your customers in with Azure AD B2C.
+Learn to integrate with external social identity providers.
+Learn how to use user flows and custom policies.
-- Enable your web app to acquire an Access Token to Authorize it to call **Microsoft Graph API**.
+- Enable your web app to acquire an access token to Authorize it to call Microsoft Graph API.
 This can be used to get extra user details from the Microsoft Graph API.
-- Enable your web app to acquire an ID Token with the **Roles** claim.
-This can be used to filter access to routes based on the role membership.
+- Enable your web app to acquire an ID token with the roles claim.
+You can use this token to filter access to routes based on the role membership.
-- Enable your web app to acquire an ID Token with a **Groups** claim.
+- Enable your web app to acquire an ID token with a groups claim.
 This can be used to filter access to routes based on the role membership.
 You also learn how to call Graph to handle edge cases where the user is a member of too many groups to fit into an ID Token.
 - Deploy your app to the Azure platform.

 ## More information

-Learn more about the **Microsoft identity platform**:
+Learn more about the Microsoft identity platform from the following articles:

 - [Microsoft identity platform](/entra/identity-platform/)
 - [Azure Active Directory B2C](/azure/active-directory-b2c/)